ess-dmsc/kafka-to-nexus/documentation/commands.md

 Commands in the form of JSON messages are used to start and stop file writing.

-Commands are generally send through Kafka via the broker and topic specified by the `--command-uri` option; however, commands can also be given in the [configuration file](Commands via the configuration file).
+Commands are generally sent through Kafka via the broker and topic specified by the `--command-uri` option; however, commands can also be given in the [configuration file](Commands via the configuration file).